Star Trek: Bridge Crew: Development

 It was developed by Red Storm Entertainment and published by Ubisoft.
 Series actors Karl Urban, LeVar Burton and Jeri Ryan appeared at E3 2016 to promote the game during Ubisoft's press conference.
 A new trailer was showcased at CES 2017.
 The game was released on May 30, 2017.

 Reception

-Star Trek: Bridge Crew received "generally positive" reviews, according to review aggregator Metacritic.
+Star Trek: Bridge Crew received "generally positive" reviews, according to review aggregator website Metacritic.
 Eurogamer ranked it 42nd on their list of the "Top 50 Games of 2017", while GamesRadar+ ranked it 25th on their list of the 25 Best Games of 2017.

 Many reviews compared it to Artemis: Spaceship Bridge Simulator, an indie game inspired by Star Trek, stating that Star Trek: Bridge Crew is basically "Artemis in the Star Trek universe".

 In 2017, PC Gamer ranked Star Trek: Bridge Crew among the best Star Trek games.